emonty/pyos/docs/queues.md

 ## Listing queues
 The code below shows how you can list all the queues in a given region:

-    qs = pyrax.queues.list()
+    qs = pyos.queues.list()

 ## Posting a Message to a Queue
 Messages can be any type of data, as long as they do not exceed 256 KB in length.
-The message body can be simple values, or a chunk of XML, or a list of JSON values, or anything else. pyrax handles the JSON-encoding required to post the message.
+The message body can be simple values, or a chunk of XML, or a list of JSON values, or anything else. pyos handles the JSON-encoding required to post the message.

 You need to specify the queue you wish to post to.
 This can be either the name of the queue, or a `Queue` object.
 If you already have a `Queue` object reference, you can call its `post_message()` method directly.
 The call is: